IBMStreams/streamsx.health/docker/README.md

 - The 'HealthcareDemo' notebook builts ans submits a simulator and application from the Docker container to the Cloud
 - The the data is rendered in the notebook.

-Currently store to COS, the EventStore is still in process.
+Currently store to Cloud Object Store (COS), the EventStore is still in process.
-- The data processed in the Cloud on Streams is stored in a EventStore.
+- The data processed in the Cloud on Streams is stored in a COS.
 - WatsonStudio can access the Stored data and do Analysis to generate insights on the realtime data.

 ## Prequisites